-For the year ended December 31, 2019, net cash used in operating activities was \$4.8 million, as compared to \$15.5 million of net cash used in operating activities in 2018, resulting in a decrease in net cash used in operating activities of \$10.7 million.
-The decrease in net cash used in operating activities resulted principally from more favorable working capital comparisons to the prior year due to a lower seasonal effect following the divestiture of the RTM businesses in 2018.
+For the year ended December 31, 2020, net cash used in operating activities was \$1.4 million, as compared to \$4.8 million of net cash used in operating activities for the same period in 2019, resulting in a decrease in net cash used in operating activities of \$3.4 million.
+The decrease in net cash used in operating activities resulted principally from more favorable working capital comparisons to the prior year.